08 Apr The Inspired Traveler # 7 – David Billa

 Unfortunately, I’m not sure I am going to travel this year.
 I traveled more than usual last year, and as I recently quit my job with a change of career in mind, I’m pretty sure that I won’t have the budget to do any sort of traveling this year.
 Although, I still hope to be able to go to Japan at least once (my wife being Japanese we try to go visit her family at least once a year).

 10) What are the three things that you could never do without during your travels?

 Well, beyond the obvious (passport, money, etc) I’d say:

 - My camera.
 Although, sometimes I wish I could do without, at times I have the feeling that the time I spend taking pictures is time I don’t spend actually watching things around me.

 - Pen and paper to be able to write and take notes.
-I’m not a big note taker in everyday life (I tend rely a lot on my memory, a bit too much maybe), but when I travel, I write down everything, I keep a journal everyday, etc, etc. In other words, my memory is not enough to record all of those new things.
+I’m not a big note taker in everyday life (I tend to rely a lot on my memory, a bit too much maybe), but when I travel, I write down everything, I keep a journal every day, etc, etc. In other words, my memory is not enough to record all of those new things.